- Last updated:

 • all abilities equipment

-|Concrete pathway||Wheelchair accessible picnic tables
+|Concrete pathway||Wheelchair accessible picnic tables.

-|Interactive playground, tandem slide, sand and water play, sensory garden||Harnessed, high backed seat flying fox||Accessible toilet
+|All abilities interactive playground, tandem slide, sand and water play, sensory garden||Harnessed, high backed seat flying fox||1.5 metre wide concrete paths.

 Playground floor is a combination of rubber, sand and wood chips.

 For more information on parks visit the beaches and parks directory.

 Queensland Government resource Inclusive Tourism – Making your business more accessible and inclusive

 - Local Organisations providing holiday assistance for People with Disability 121 Care

 - Other Holiday Services – wheelchair accessible vehicle, portable equipment, support staff.